ilsundal/ncollections/README.md

 A Collection implements the following methods:

-**clear()** clears (empties) the collection.
+`clear()` clears (empties) the collection.

-**clone()** returns a shallow clone of the collection.
+`clone()` returns a shallow clone of the collection.

-**equals(collection)** returns true if the collection is equal to the argument collection, and false if not.
+`equals(collection)` returns true if the collection is equal to the argument collection, and false if not.

-**hashCode()** returns an integer hash code for the collection.
+`hashCode()` returns an integer hash code for the collection.

-**isEmpty()** returns true if the collection is empty, and false if not.
+`isEmpty()` returns true if the collection is empty, and false if not.

-**size()** returns the collection size, i.e. the number of elements in the collection.
+`size()` returns the collection size, i.e. the number of elements in the collection.

-**toArray()** returns an array of the collection elements in iteration order.
+`toArray()` returns an array of the collection elements in iteration order.
 This array might be backed directly by the collection and thus should not be changed unless noted otherwise in the collection description.

-**toString()** returns a string representation of the collection in iteration order.
+`toString()` returns a string representation of the collection in iteration order.

-A Collection implements the [iteration and iterable protocols](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols) so you can easily loop over their elements.

 A Collection is normally instantiated in one of two ways: